CoroboBred/Bongo-Cat-Crew/README.md

 ### Layouts
 The program supports 13 different layouts.
 You can swap to each layout by pressing the `esc` + the activation key.
-The each layouts discripton and its activation key is described in the table below.
+Each layout's description and its activation key is described in the table below.

 **Layout** | **Default Activation Key** | **Cats** | **Description** |
 -----------|:----------------|:---------|:----------------|